Senior Lecturer in Equine Surgery, Department of Veterinary Medicine,

 Research Fellow Division of Trauma and Orthopaedic Surgery, Department of Surgery, Addensbrooke's Hospital, Cambridge

-Frances Henson is interested in taking PhD students.
+Frances Henson is accepting applications for PhD students.

 Frances Henson is available for consultancy.